 Camping & touring

-Durdle Door Holiday Park, which won a Silver award in the 2020 Dorset Tourism Awards, has a range of touring and camping pitches:
+Durdle Door Holiday Park, which won Gold for Holiday Park of the Year in the 2022/23 Dorset Tourism Awards, has a range of touring and camping pitches:

 - Camping – For tents, there’s a first-come-first-served pitch-up policy, with some pitches under tree-cover.
 These are electric-free.
 Note that the main camping area is named The Rookery, after the resident birds that call the trees their home